Installing the hardware

 - Press the power button on the front of the appliance.

-Connect the appliance Management Port to a personal computer.
+Connect the appliance Management Port to a PC.
 Connect the appliance to a PC in preparation for completing the next procedure, setting the Management IP address for the appliance.

 Note: Before you connect the appliance, ensure the Ethernet port is enabled on the PC.
-Use an Ethernet cable to connect the SD-WAN Appliance Management Port to the default Ethernet port on a personal computer.
+Use an Ethernet cable to connect the SD-WAN Appliance Management Port to the default Ethernet port on a PC.

 To configure the management IP address for a hardware SD-WAN appliance, do the following: